Leviticus Chapter 27 Summary

 2. How was a priest to know if an animal was to be valued as good or bad?
 Why were they given the authority to do so?
 How do you think the people perceived the priest's voice on this matter?

 4. What did the act of redeeming something represent in this chapter?
-Why did they need to pay a fifth to the valuation price to redeem?
+Why did they need to pay a fifth of the valuation price to redeem?

 7. “Every tithe of the land, whether of the seed of the land or of the fruit of the trees, is the LORD’s; it is holy to the LORD.”
-(Leviticus 27:30, ESV) What does this teach you about what belongs to The Lord?
+(Leviticus 27:30, ESV) What does this teach you about what belongs to the Lord?
 How does this verse impact your perception of tithing?
-Do you see it simply as a rule to follow or a personal and honorable act of service to The Lord?
+Do you see it simply as a rule to follow or as a personal and honorable act of service to the Lord?

-8. “One shall not differentiate between good or bad, neither shall he make a substitute for it; and if he does substitute for it, then both it and the substitute shall be holy; it shall not be redeemed.”
-(Leviticus 27:33, ESV) Why were they to not differentiate between good or bad?
+8. "One shall not differentiate between good and bad; neither shall he make a substitute for it.
+If he does substitute for it, then both it and the substitute shall be holy; they shall not be redeemed."
+(Leviticus 27:33, ESV) Why were they not to differentiate between good and bad?
 What heart posture would this have produced?

-9. Why was land to be returned to the original owner the year of Jubilee?
+9. Why was land to be returned to the original owner in the year of Jubilee?
 Why would this have been so special to the people?
-What did land ownership typically look like in that time?
+What did land ownership typically look like at that time?

 10. What themes do you see in this chapter?
 How would you like to apply these themes to your life today?